ochenmudro/DVOR/src/main/java/com/example/demo/README.md

 # Business requirements:

-- Provide a possibility to create/update/delete client.
+- [ ] Provide a possibility to create/update/delete client.
-- Provide a possibility to create/update/delete coach.
+- [ ] Provide a possibility to create/update/delete coach.
-- Provide a possibility to create/update/delete fitness room.
+- [ ] Provide a possibility to create/update/delete fitness room.
-- Get all clients by page and size.
-- Get all fitness rooms by page and size.
-- Coach can schedule an Event (he should provide fitness room and time).
+- [ ] Coach can schedule an Event (he should provide fitness room and time).
 Event can be scheduled only if provided fitness room is available for this time.
-- Get all future events
+- [ ] Get all future events
-- Get all future events by coach.
+- [ ] Get all future events by coach.
-- Get all events by fitness room.
+- [ ] Get all events by fitness room.
-- Get all events by client.
+- [ ] Get all events by client.
-- Client can attend an event but only if current number of clients who wants to participate is lower than fitness room size.
+- [ ] Client can attend an event but only if current number of clients who wants to participate is lower than fitness room size.
 Client also should have enough money in account.
 Please note that clients pay for events only after event has been completed.
-- Create a job that will take money from client's account after event has been completed.
+- [ ] Create a job that will take money from client's account after event has been completed.
-- Get the most productive coach (under which coach there was spent the highest amount of money).
+- [ ] Get the most productive coach (under which coach there was spent the highest amount of money).

 # Tech requirements: